 Fatigue and stress caused by the dietary restrictions above, excessive exercise, or high levels of psychological stress can overstress the hypothalamus and lead to the depression of hormones mentioned above, amenorrhea, and the development of cystic ovaries if testosterone levels remain relatively high (Ruper 26-7).

-Women who are psychologically stressed out typically present with high adrenal function leading to high DHEA-S and testosterone output, and low pituitary function, which leads to a lowering of the female sex hormones outlined above (Ruper 30).
+Folks who are psychologically stressed out typically present with high adrenal function leading to high DHEA-S and testosterone output, and low pituitary function, which leads to a lowering of the other sex hormones outlined above (Ruper 30).

 Stress turns off pituitary activity via the hypothalamus, leading to a decrease in FSH and LH, which in turn decreased estrogen and progesterone (Ruper 30).